 - 1903, Marcus Hanna consolidated smaller lines as the Cleveland Electric Railway Co.

 - 1904, Cleveland Railway began operation of a Murray chain-driven “Opera” bus.

 - Oct.
 1, 1908, First mass-produced “Model T” car was sold.

 - 1913-20, Cleveland’s rapid transit system started when brothers O.P. and M.J.
 Van Sweringen developed the City of Shaker Heights.
-They connected the suburb and their Terminal Tower project with a private right-of-way light-rail, now called the Green and Blue lines.
+They connected the suburb and their Terminal Tower project with a private right-of-way light-rail, now called the Green Line and the Blue Line.